-In-depth interviews are fun experience for experiential marketing researchers.
+In-depth interviews are a fun experience for experiential marketing researchers.
 It gives the opportunity to have an engaging conversation with a respondent without the rigidness of a quantitative survey.
-I started my career in field services before shifting to the client side, so any direct contact with respondents was mostly recruiting and scheduling interviews.
-Not that there’s anything wrong with that, but once I got my feet wet doing the interviews themselves, I wanted to manage more qualitative projects.
-As a researcher, I derive satisfaction from learning about consumers’ attitudes and behaviors, how they differ from mine and others, and why.
+As researchers, we gain satisfaction from learning about consumers’ attitudes and behaviors, how they differ from ourselves and others, and why.

-In the past couple years, I’ve had the opportunity to write a few discussion guides for in-depth interviews.
-I’d like to share some tips that help ensure the research is high quality.
+Throughout the past several years at PortMA, we’ve had the opportunity to write multiple discussion guides for in-depth interviews.
+We’d like to share some tips that help ensure the research is of high quality.

-I recently wrote a blog post disparaging leading questions in survey research.
-I would say the same about in-depth interviews as well.
+Similar to how one should not ask leading questions in survey research, the same should be avoided with in-depth interviews as well.
 Questions need to be worded so the respondent will provide a true “top of mind” answer.
 This can only be done if the interviewer has in no way created bias toward a particular answer.

 One way to avoid bias is to omit value statements from questions.
 If you’re asking about past experience with a product, asking, “How much did you enjoy the taste of the product,” implies the respondent was satisfied.
 In fact, he or she may not have enjoyed the product at all.
 Consider re-wording to something like, “What did you think about the taste of the product?”
 This allows the respondent to provide an answer that’s purely his or her own.